github4sanjay/spell-checker/Readme.md

 What things you need to install the software and how to install them

 1. **JAVA 8**: [Install](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) It is requrired as application uses spring boot.
-2. Replace this path "/home/sanjayk/Paytm/demo" in application-dev.properties with any directory on your system

 ### Installing

 #### Local Installation